wyd0817/CoppeliaSimRL/README.md

 - Zhihu: https://zhuanlan.zhihu.com/p/398874515
 - WeChat: https://mp.weixin.qq.com/s/id7fw0eGBtLqEqr-zaKKPQ

-All the demos have been tested on Ubuntu 20.04, with Anaconda python environment.
+All the demos have been tested on macOS Monterey 12.4, with Anaconda python environment.

 ---

 ## Environments setup

-You have to install the following softwares and environments for this project, the recommend operating system is Ubuntu.
+You have to install the following softwares and environments for this project, the recommend operating system is macOS.

 - CoppeliaSim 4.2 (https://www.coppeliarobotics.com/)
 - Python 3.6+ (Anaconda is recommended)
 - Gym (https://github.com/openai/gym)